-9. Notification of transmission: CPO/C. auris
+11. Notification of transmission investigation: C. auris

-- When there is suspected ongoing CPO/C. auris transmission within a care unit or care facility, or the HA has reason to believe that other patients may have been exposed, HA's IPC will complete the form of notification of ongoing CPO/C. auris transmission investigation (Appendix E) and send it to PICNet in a timely manner.
-PICNet will disseminate the notification form to IPC program in other HAs. - Once the investigation is resolved, an updated notification of CPO/C. auris transmission investigation form (Appendix E) should be sent to PICNet, who will disseminate the updated notification form HA IPC programs. - HA should inform PH or MMB team as appropriate in their HA, regarding initiation and closure of ongoing CPO/C. auris transmission investigation.
+When there is suspected C. auris transmission within a care unit or care facility, HA's IPC will complete the notification of CPO/C. auris transmission investigation form (Appendix E) and send it to PICNet in a timely manner.
+PICNet will disseminate the notification form to HA IPC partners.

+Notification of transmission investigation resolved:

+- Once the transmission investigation is resolved, an updated notification of CPO/C. auris transmission investigation form (Appendix E) should be sent to PICNet, who will disseminate the updated notification form HA IPC partners. - HA should inform PH or MMB team as appropriate in their HA, regarding initiation and closure of ongoing C. auris transmission investigations.